SMU Athletics

-Michael Swets is in his second season (2025-26) as assistant athletic director for basketball operations at SMU and his 10th working with Head Coach Andy Enfield, including eight seasons at USC.
+Michael Swets is in his third season as assistant athletic director for basketball operations at SMU and his 11th working with Head Coach Andy Enfield, including eight seasons at USC.

 In his first season on the Hilltop, the Mustangs went 24-11 and earned a No. 1 seed in the NIT.
-The Mustangs went 13-7 in the program’s inaugural season in the ACC to tie for fourth and also won the Acrisure Holiday Invitational.
+The Mustangs were one of just two teams in the nation with six players averaging at least 9.9 points and one of just eight teams in the NCAA top 50 for field goal percentage and field goal defense.
 SMU signed the nation’s fourth-ranked high school recruiting class, which is the best in program history.

 Swets joined Enfield’s USC staff as the director of operations in 2016 and was promoted to assistant athletic director for basketball operations in 2022.
 The Trojans made four NCAA Tournaments in those eight seasons, including a run to the 2021 Elite Eight.
-He oversaw team travel, budget, daily schedule and the team of student managers.
-Swets served as the liaison to other departments within athletics as well as the rest of the campus community.
+At USC, he also oversaw team travel, budget, daily schedule and the team of student managers while serving as the liaison to other departments within athletics and the rest of the campus community.

 Swets is a two-time featured panelist at the NABC Convention during the Final Four in San Antonio (2018) and Houston (2023).